QA-OpenProject/Software-Tester-Career/01-Interview-Questions/Questions.md

 --------------------------------------------

 ## Behavior Questions
-- Tell me about yourself
+- Tell me about yourself (not history, but the major skills and achievements)
 - What's the specific reason for choosing us?
 - What are your strengths/weaknesses?
 - Why should we hire you?